Strophox/tetro-tui/README.md

 > *Tetro* is about [tetromino](<https://en.wikipedia.org/wiki/Tetromino>) pieces falling from the sky and stacking on a rectangular playing field.
 >
 > Whenever a line is filled up horizontally, it clears away, and the rest of what you 'stacked' moves down.
-> This way a skilled player can keep playing without Blocking Out the entire board.
+> This way a skilled player can keep playing without blocking out the entire board.

-### How good is customization?
+### How good is Customization?
+Features?

-> For what started as a small project, solid:
+> For what originally started as a small/proof-of-concept, solid.
-> - **Graphics:** Unicode/ASCII/Electronika, a handful of default color palettes, FPS, toggle effects...
+> - **Graphics:** Unicode/ASCII/Electronika; Handful of default color palettes, FPS, toggle effects, ...
-> - **Game Keybinds:** to your heart's desire.
+> - **Game keybinds:** to your heart's desire. (\*Note: `Shift`/`Alt`/.. might not work due to terminal limitations.)
-> - **Gameplay/Handling:** Rotation system, tetromino generator, preview count; DAS, ARR, SDF, LDC, ARE (timings), IRS/IHS
+> - **Gameplay/handling:** Rotation system, tetromino randomization, preview count, DAS, ARR, SDF, LDC, ARE (timings), IRS/IHS.
-> - **Gamemode selection:** Swift (40 lines), Classic ('marathon'), Master, Puzzle, Cheese-X, Combo-X; Custom (choose start gravity, toggle gravity progress, select goal, *advanced flags:* start board or seed).
+> - **Gamemode selection:** Swift ('40lines'), Classic ('marathon'), Master, Puzzle, Cheese, Combo, Custom (select goal, start gravity, toggle gravity progress, *cmdline flags:* start board, seed).
+> - **Scoreboard, Replays, Statistics**: Can all be accessed and automatically stored in savefile.
 >
 > <details>
 > <summary>
 >
-> Terminal customizations can carry over to game graphics, e.g. using [cool-retro-term](<https://github.com/Swordfish90/cool-retro-term>):
+> Game aesthetics are mostly based on / can be customized using own terminal settings, e.g. bigger font, or use of [cool-retro-term](<https://github.com/Swordfish90/cool-retro-term>);
 >
 > </summary>
 >